Skip to main content

 • Oral or topical steroids: People who do not respond to NSAIDs may be started on steroids such as prednisone or another anti-inflammatory medication called dapsone (Aczone).

-• Other anti-inflammatories: People who do not respond either NSAIDs or steroids may be started on other anti-inflammatory medications including methotrexate, azathioprine (Imuran), cyclophosphamide or cyclosporine, among others.
+• Other anti-inflammatories: People who do not respond to either NSAIDs or steroids may be started on other anti-inflammatory medications including methotrexate, azathioprine (Imuran), cyclophosphamide or cyclosporine, among others.

 Steroid injections for joint pain